BarisAlbayrakIEEE/StructuralAnalysis/README.md

 I will discuss on these issues later in [the software design](#sec4) section.
-The 1st reason is especially important as it means that a traversal through the DCG would require the construction of temporary objects (e.g. Mat1, Panel) if the CS involves only the raw data.
+The 1st reason is especially important as it means that a traversal through the DAG would require the construction of temporary objects (e.g. Mat1, Panel) if the CS involves only the raw data.
 Actually, all of the operations may require the temporary objects.
 Another solution is to apply the FOD approach to every problem but